Emplastus: Emplastus hypolithus

-E. kozlovi
+Emplastus kozlovi

 This Bembridge Marls species was described from a set of five solitary wings from males and females.
 The female forewings have lengths ranging between 11–12 mm while the smaller male wings are generally 7.8–8.8 mm.
 The vein structure is similar to that of E. britannicus though the wing size of the latter is smaller.
 E. kozlovi also differs in the proportioning of the triangular rm cell, which is longer than in E. britannicus.
 One of the paratype wings had initially been identified by Donisthorpe as a wing of E. britannicus, and was not re-identified until the description of E. kozlovi in 2014.
 Dlussky and Perfilieva named the species after the finder of the holotype fossil, Mikhail Kozlov.